esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 8 - Deep Sleep Instant, wake with NO_RFCAL

 This variation doesn't do an automatic RF calibration on return, so power requirements will be slightly less.
 Additionally, *most* of the time it immediately goes into Deep Sleep without turning off the modem (that's the INSTANT part).
 There's another bug in SDK 2, and the SDK functions the WiFi-class calls occasionally do a modem shut-down before Deep Sleep; it's not always Instant.
 When it doesn't do the modem shut-down it saves an extra 270 mS of power.
+With the modem turned off (Forced Modem Sleep) you **always** get an instant Deep Sleep; doing WiFi.mode(WIFI_OFF) doesn't help, as the SDK still spends 270 mS of time shutting the modem down before going into Deep Sleep.

 ### Test 9 - Deep Sleep Instant, wake with RF_DISABLED